 A Special Needs Trust is a way to protect the assets of a special needs person and avoid being disqualified for public funding and benefits.
 Most ALTCS and Social Security government programs require that participants are low income and have little money.
 Funds in the trust can be used to enhance their quality of life.
 Family members can leave money to the Trust and not worry about affecting the eligibility for benefits.

 Family members typically must step up and become surrogate decision-makers.
-A common way in which this is accomplished is through guardianship.
-While guardianship allows the appointed person to legally make decisions on behalf of a special needs person, it has a number of drawbacks including:
+A common way in which this is accomplished is through guardianship and conservatorship.
+While guardianship and conservatorship allows the appointed person to legally make decisions on behalf of a special needs person, it has a number of drawbacks including:

 1. It eliminates the right of the special needs person to make decisions for themselves.
 A long standing principle in this field is to impose the least restrictive requirements possible;